besser435/Rock-Paper-Scissors/README.md

 This will probably be the final version.
 It doesn't really make sense to keep the Arcade version and this stand-alone version updated.
 The Arcade is more advanced and has a better framework, so I'll be sticking with that.
+I might add a feature or two, they will just be pushed in the Arcade project.
 This does have a special place in my cold heart though, as I learned a lot from this project. and it is what really got me into Python.